buymeasoda/refdocs/Vim.md

 ## Change

+Change entire line (combines delete and insert)

+	cc

-Change a word to beginning / end or start of next work (combines delete and insert)
+Change a word to beginning / end or start of next work

 	cb
 	ce